pnp/PnP-PowerShell/Documentation/readme.md

 **[Connect&#8209;SPOnline](ConnectSPOnline.md)** |Connects to a SharePoint site and creates an in-memory context **[Execute&#8209;SPOQuery](ExecuteSPOQuery.md)** |Executes any queued actions / changes on the SharePoint Client Side Object Model Context
 **[Get&#8209;SPOStoredCredential](GetSPOStoredCredential.md)** |Returns a stored credential from the Windows Credential Manager
+**[Set&#8209;SPOTraceLog](SetSPOTraceLog.md)** |Defines if tracing should be turned on.
+PnP Core, which is the foundation of these cmdlets utilizes the standard Trace functionality of .NET.
+With this cmdlet you can turn capturing of this trace to a log file on or off.
 ##Branding
 Cmdlet|Description
 :-----|:----------